Hevne/RTS_Balacing_Hevne/README.md

 Some of the questions that you as a game designer should ask yourself are: Are the players getting x improvement too soon/late?
 There is a node that's being ignored by the players?
 Why?
 Are the unlocked nodes significant and have a real impact on your gameplay?

-## Some Tips When Building a Tech Tree
+<h2 id="Some Tips When Building a Balanced Tech Tree">  Some Tips When Building a Balanced Tech Tree   </h2>

 * **Know what to acentuate:** Know the gating components of your RTS game, think about the different strategies of the players and how will the Tech Tree impact on those components or strategies.
 What makes my RTS unique from the rest?
 Try to accentuate those aspects buffing it with the Tech Tree since your players are playing your game and not another one thanks to those aspects.